johnnycyberseed/ibm-zk/pages/IMS DB___FF___HIDAM.md

 - Full Function DB
 	- organized for
 		- Hierarchical
 		- Indexed
 			- an index is created and used to access records, allowing "random" direct access.
+- Comprised of two databases: one for database records, the other for the HIDAM index.
 -
 -